-John Halliwill is an expert on post-exercise hypotension, in which a person's blood pressure drops after workouts.
-He directs the UO's Exercise and Environmental Physiology Lab, is co-director of the Evonuk Environmental Physiology Core and was a co-founder of the Bowerman Sports Science Clinic.
-Halliwill has sought to identify hormonal, neural or metabolic factors responsible for heart-related changes during exposure to environmental and physical stresses.
-He also is seeking to understand the mechanisms that underlie beneficial effects of exercise, particularly in aging populations.
-He has studied conditions faced by astronauts, helped Olympic athletes prepare to compete in environmental extremes, and tested equipment for the U.S. Marines.
+John Halliwill is an academic expert on exercise and environmental physiology with an emphasis on responses of the cardiovascular system.
+He studies post-exercise hypotension, in which a person's blood pressure drops after workouts.
+Halliwill has sought to identify hormonal, neural or metabolic factors responsible for heart, vascular and muscle-related changes during exposure to environmental and physical stresses.
+He also is seeking to understand the mechanisms that underlie beneficial effects of exercise.
+He has studied conditions faced by astronauts, helped Olympic athletes prepare to compete in environmental extremes and tested equipment for the US Marines.

 Are antihistamines antiworkout?
 (Drug Discovery News, December 2022/January 2023)

 Regular HIIT Exercise Enhances Health via Histamine (The Scientist, April 21, 2021)

 Are antihistamines worth it before a big workout?
 (Futurity, April 18, 2016)

 Should exercisers lay off the antihistamines?
 (Around the O, April 14, 2016)